Skip to main content

 Lac Ste.
-Anne County's bridge inventory includes 217 Structures that are classified as follows:
+Anne County manages 217 bridge structures, and they're classified as follows:

-A large number of bridges in the County are timber bridges, with a significant amount of these structures constructed between 1950 and 1960.
+A significant amount of our timber bridges were constructed between 1950 and 1960.
 The typical service life of a bridge is between 45 and 60 years.

-Based on the Service Life and the requirements under the Municipal Government Act and Public Highways Development Act, it is projected that 50% of the County's bridge structures need to be replaced or repaired within the next 10-15 years.
+Based on the engineered service life of these bridges, coupled with requirements cited by the Municipal Government Act and Highways Development and Protection Act, it is projected that 50% of the County's bridge structures will need to be replaced or repaired within the next ten to fifteen years.

 Current and Historical Bridge Repair Programs